 Survey: many doctors hide medical errors to avoid liability

-Posted on behalf of The Bell Law Firm, PLLC on Feb 23, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Feb 23, 2012 in Doctor Errors

 We trust our doctors and surgeons to be honest with us, and let us know if something did not go as planned during surgery or another treatment.
 This way, we have the opportunity to seek corrective treatment or pursue a medical malpractice lawsuit if the medical mistake was serious enough.